Probing the polarized photon content of the proton in $ep$ collisions at the EIC: Numerical Predictions

 The dependence of the differential unpolarized cross section (\ref{eq:EICCS}) on the photon's pseudorapidity $\eta_\gamma$ is shown in Fig.~\ref{fig:CSEICeta} along with the various individual contributions of the channels defined in Eq.~(\ref{eq:CSDecomp}).
 We observe that the contributions $\sigma^{\gamma\mathrm{PDF}}$ and $\sigma^{\mathrm{BH}}$ tend to dominate in the backward region (electron direction).
 Hence, this region offers the best opportunity to experimentally learn about the photon-in-proton PDF $f_1^{\gamma/p}(x)$ and to further constrain this function.
 On the other hand, in the forward region (proton direction) $\sigma^{\gamma\mathrm{FF}}$ dominates, along with the Compton channel, possibly allowing access to the quark-to-photon fragmentation functions $D_1^{\gamma/q}(z)$.
 This appears to be the case especially at lower $p_T^\gamma$.
 We further observe that the interference contribution $\sigma^{\mathrm{I}}$ is overall small.

 We also study in Fig.~\ref{fig:CSEICeta} the effect of photon isolation on the cross section at the EIC.
 Here we assume a cone radius of $R=0.7$ and an isolation parameter $\xi=0.1$.
 It is interesting to see that photon isolation indeed strongly suppresses the photon fragmentation channel, which improves the overall sensitivity to the photon PDF $f_1^{\gamma/p}$.
+On the other hand, the overall results do not strongly depend on the choice of $R$ as long as $R$ is not too small.
+We checked explicitly for $R=0.4$ that the plots in Figs.~\ref{fig:CSEICeta}, \ref{fig:CSEICxT} are (almost) unaffected.

 The dependence of the unpolarized cross section on the transverse photon momentum is shown in Fig.~\ref{fig:CSEICxT} in the backward, central, and forward regions.
 Again we observe a clear hierarchy of the various contributions, in particular in the backward and forward regions.
 The photon PDF contribution $\sigma^{\gamma\mathrm{PDF}}$ is dominant in the backward region over a large range of transverse photon momenta, in particular for the isolated case.
 Hence, the backward region may be the preferred region for further constraining $f_1^{\gamma/p}$, and the transverse photon momentum dependence appears well-suited for that purpose.